Edelio López Falcón: Assassination attempt

 Authorities initially suspected García Mena ordered the attack as retaliation for López Falcón's alleged involvement in his arrest.
 Other authorities suspected Cárdenas Guillén ordered the attack because he saw López Falcón as a threat to his hegemony and wanted to eliminate the competition on his turf.
 Investigators stated the Gulf Cartel was tracking López Falcón's whereabouts in Nuevo León and were reportedly close to killing him at his home in Monterrey days prior.
 Upon discovering that López Falcón was planning to attend the event that night, the Gulf Cartel mounted an operation against him.
 Prior to the attack, López Falcón was a relatively unknown crime boss outside his area of influence.
 Los Zetas was also a newly formed group within the Gulf Cartel and was not well known outside Tamaulipas.
 The attack catapulted to fame both Los Zetas and López Falcón to national attention.
 Among politicians, the incident raised worries about the presence of drug lords in Nuevo León and the alleged existence of the Monterrey Cartel.

 On 3 June 2001, a picture of López Falcón sitting in the arena's seats was published by the Monterrey-based newspaper El Norte.
-A few days later, an anonymous citizen issued a memo to the PGR and El Norte with pictures of López Falcón accusing López Falcón of being in public places in Miguel Alemán with armed men and that local authorities did nothing to stop him.
+A few days later, an anonymous citizen issued a memo to the PGR and El Norte with pictures of López Falcón accusing him of being in public places in Miguel Alemán with armed men and that local authorities did nothing to stop him.
 Authorities suspect this memo was submitted by his rivals.
 Later that month, the PGR and Nuevo León authorities confirmed López Falcón did not have a pending arrest warrant or a formal indictment at a federal and state level.
 Both levels of government agreed to work together to formally start an investigation against López Falcón's alleged criminal activities.
 PGR investigator Mario Roldán Quirino opened an investigation against him.
 Roldán Quirino, however, was murdered on 21 February 2002.